Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 - [x] Github won't accept realative path in translate JS "../assets/language/translation.json".
 Works locally and in Gitpod so it seems this is a Github issue. (resolved by changing the path to "assets/language/translation.json")
 - [x] Flags not always working correctly or loading.
 Locally I see that the German and English flag do not render as *.PNG. (resolved)
 - [x] Modals of Thanos and Loki on result page not working. (resolved)

-- [ ] On mobile the result page footer doesn't render correct.
+- [x] On mobile the result page footer doesn't render correct. (resolved)
-- [ ] The message of the email API isn't shown in the actual email.
+- [x] The message of the email API isn't shown in the actual email. (resolved)

+- [] The required modal fields are not always shown as required.

 ## DEPLOYMENT
 This project was created using Github.